CS

 The Verdict

-The Hyundai Staria takes 4 of 7 key spec categories and comes in at a lower price.
-The Mitsubishi Pajero Sport will save you roughly $684 a year in fuel.
+This is genuinely close.
+The Hyundai Staria and Mitsubishi Pajero Sport trade blows across the spec sheet, and neither runs away with an outright win.
+The Mitsubishi Pajero Sport will save you roughly $713 a year in fuel.
 If boot space matters, the Hyundai Staria has a clear edge.
 The Mitsubishi Pajero Sport adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions